Jan-9C/deathcounter_ocr/README.md

 ## maskgenerator.py

 This script can be used to generate color masks which can be used in deathcounter.py to generate a complete mask which matches the death message. <br/>

+Colormasks have the following format: {"lower": [166, 151, 50], "pixel": [176, 161, 90], "upper": [186, 171, 130]}. <br/>
+Lower and upper are fluctuations around the pixel color value.
+This is done to select a bigger colorspace and caputure a "wider" color mask.
+This can also be helpful if the text has an alpha value applied to it like the text in Elden Ring.
+You can configure the fluctuations in maskgenerator.py on line 61 and 62. <br/>

 Files are exported to debugImages/generatedMasks <br/>

 Usage: